Evolving Google Photos for a smarter, more personal gallery

 4. Support and grow the team

-I managed a team of designers and supported their individual growth through regular 1:1s, strategy deep-dives, and feedback rituals.
-I also created space for design jam sessions and informal hangs to keep the team grounded and connected.
+I managed a team of five designers and supported their individual growth through regular 1:1s, strategy deep-dives and feedback practices.
+I also created a space for design jam sessions and informal hangouts to keep our distributed team, remote and in-person, grounded and connected.

 Outcomes